 Geography and Climate of AmritsarAmritsar is located near the Pakistan border and about 410km northwest of New Delhi.
 The climate

 in Amritsar remains at an extreme, both during summers and winters.
 During summers, which cover the months of April and June, there is a rise in temperature up to 45°C and during winters that last

 from November to March, there can be a dip of about a recorded 4 °C to 19 °C. Read More.

 Connectivity in AmritsarAmritsar, being a popular tourist destination stays well connected with the major cities of the country.
 Sri Guru Ram Dass Jee International Airport is a busy one with hundreds of international and domestic flights connecting Amritsar with different parts in India and abroad.
 Situated on the Sher Shah Suri’s Grand Trunk (GT) Road, Amristar connects conveniently through the road.
-There are efficient bus services that lead to the city and from Amritsar to cities like Jammu, Delhi and other parts of Punjab.
-The GT road connects the city to Lahore in Pakistan forming a link between the two countries.
-The famous Samjhota Express from Amritsar Railway Station, takes you straight to Wagah Border.

 Also Read: Transport in Amritsar.